streamlit/docs/content/streamlit-cloud/deploy-your-app/app-dependencies.md

 ## Add Python dependencies

 With each `import` statement in your script, you are bringing in a Python dependency.
-You need to tell Streamlit Community Cloud how to install those depencies through a Python package manager.
+You need to tell Streamlit Community Cloud how to install those dependencies through a Python package manager.
 We recommend using a `requirements.txt` which is based on `pip`.

 You should _not_ include <a href="https://docs.python.org/3/py-modindex.html" target="_blank">built-in Python libraries</a> like `math` or `random` in your `requirements.txt` file.
 These are a part of Python and aren't installed separately.
 Also, Streamlit Community Cloud has `streamlit` installed by default.
 You don't strictly need to include `streamlit` unless you want to pin or restrict the version.
 If you deploy an app without a `requirements.txt` file, your app will run in an environment with just `streamlit` (and its dependencies) installed.